propertyhive/WP-Property-Hive/README.txt

 14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 1.4.73 - 2020-11-29 =
+* Match properties to applicants based on freetype location and radius (if radial search add on active).
+New setting under 'Property Hive > Settings > General > Miscellaneous > Applicant Options' to enable this
+* Added ability to filter viewings, offers and sales by office
+* Added ability to filter viewings and appraisals by date
+* Property searches by address on the frontend now take into account 'St.' vs 'St'
+* Similar properties shortcode now doesn't require a property ID to be passed through as an attribute and works off property being viewed
+* Corrected commercial properties not showing as POA when loaded via AJAX, such as when using the Infinite Scroll add on
+* Corrected applicants not being carried across when using 'Book Second Viewing' action
+* Display a notice if there are applicant match emails queued but the email queue cron doesn't appear to be running
+* Added status of match email to notes grids to highlight if it's queued or failed
+* Added new filter 'propertyhive_default_commercial_floor_area_unit' to specify default units when entering commercial properties
+* Added new filter 'propertyhive_default_commercial_search_floor_area_unit' to specify units used in search forms when filtering commercial properties by size
+* Declared compatibility for WordPress 5.5.3

 = 1.4.72 - 2020-10-27 =
 * Added ability to add Cc/Bcc email addresses when sending matches